 - 100% of plastic packaging recyclable, compostable or reusable.

 - 70% of plastic packaging effectively composted or recycled.

 There have been several new packaging trends that have begun in the United States.
-Laws are not federal and vary by state in the U.S. Maine.
-Oregon was the first state to pass EPR laws in 2021 in the U.S., followed by 40 EPR bills across 18 states in the U.S. These are giant steps that have been implemented in the past two years and will only continue to spread across more states in the future.
+Laws are not federal and vary by state in the U.S., Maine was the first state to pass EPR laws in 2021 in the U.S., followed by 40 EPR bills across 18 states in the U.S. These are giant steps that have been implemented in the past two years and will only continue to spread across more states in the future.

 This new bill signed by Governor Newsom also requires all plastic packaging trends in California to be recycled at the following levels: